 Also, the Sentra SE-R is available with a six speed manual transmission while the Rogue comes only with the CVT automatic.

-The net result is that the Rogue is eager, but overweight and a bit underpowered.
+The net result is that the Rogue is eager, but a bit overweight and (in my opinion) just a bit underpowered.

 Under hard acceleration it feels a lot like a Sentra with too many people on board – and too much stuff in the trunk.

-Why not offer the Sentra SE-R Spec V’s 200 hp version of the 2.5 liter engine?
-And at least the option of a manual transmission, or a conventional (non-CVT) automatic?
+I was hoping that Nissan would slip the Sentra SE-R Spec V’s 200 hp version of the 2.5 liter engine into the lineup for 2012.
+Or at least offer the option of a manual transmission rather than the take-it-or-leave-it CVT.

 Either – better yet, both – would make the Rogue a lot more roguish.

-The shift-less quality of CVTs is a plus; there’s no snap back and forth as the car accelerates, because there are no gears to shift.
+The shift-less quality of CVTs is a plus in some respects.
+There’s no coffee-spilling snap-and-back as the car accelerates, because there are no gears to shift.
+Just a continuous forward surge.
 But the downside is the engine can feel (and sound) like it’s being over-revved and working too hard.